josephmontes/wOBAvs.xwOBA/README.md

   - The wOBA value for his Oppo Groundballs has plummeted from above .400 to below .300
     - It is likely that the removal of the shift in 2023 has hurt batters hitting oppo groundballs like Bo Bichette
-    - Maybe defenses were bound to make this adjustment against Bichette regardless
+    - Maybe defenses were bound to make this adjustment against Bichette because of his tendency to hit them so frequently
   - Regardless, he is an example of a player that has benefited from hitting a lot of Oppo Groundballs

 #### DJ LeMahieu is another great example too